Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

 \begin{proof}

-We recall here the main steps of the proof with a special emphasis in the arguments concerning the cardinal $\kappa$.
+We follow essentially the same arguments of \cite[1.4.4.2]{lurie-ha}.
 For the "only if" part, by definition, there is a small $(\infty,1)$-category $\D$ and a regular cardinal $\tau$, together with an equivalence $\C\simeq Ind_{\tau}(\D)$.
 The formal completion of $\D$ with $\tau$-small colimits is given by $\D\to \D'=\mathcal{P}(\D)^{\tau}$.
 Passing to the ind-completions we obtain a map

 commuting with $\tau$-filtered colimits.
-From the proof of \cite[5.5.1.1]{lurie-htt} we know that this map has a left-adjoint that establishes $\C$ is $\tau$-accessible reflexive localization of $\mathcal{P}(\D)$.
+From the proof of \cite[5.5.1.1]{lurie-htt} we know that this map has a left adjoint $L$ that establishes $\C$ as $\tau$-accessible reflexive localization of $\mathcal{P}(\D)$.
 The items $(i)$ and $(ii)$ follow immediately from this.
 Moreover, the composition functor

 preserves $\tau$-filtered colimits.
-To prove $(iii)$ we consider $X$ as the infinite coproduct of all the objects in $\C$ laying in the image of $\D$ via the composition of the localization functor with the Yoneda's embedding $j:\D\to \mathcal{P}(\D)$
+To prove $(iii)$ we consider the family $\mathcal{E}$ of all objects of the form $L(j(d))$ in $\C$ with $j$ the Yoneda's embedding $j:\D\to \mathcal{P}(\D)$ and $d\in \D$.
+It follows immediately from the Yoneda's lemma, from the fact the composition (\ref{mafic}) is $\tau$-accessible and from the fact the right adjoint of $L$ is fully-faithful that $\mathcal{E}$ is a family of $\tau$-compact generators in $\C$.
+The family is indexed by a small set because $\D$ is small.

-The fact that it is a generator is immediate from the Yoneda's lemma.
-We only need to show that $X$ is $\kappa$-compact for some cardinal $\kappa$.
-To see this we use the fact that the composition (\ref{mafic}) is $\tau$-accessible.
-Then, since $\D$ is essentially small, we can choose $\kappa$ as a cardinal larger than the cardinal of $\D$ and $\tau$.
-Finally, we conclude the result using the fact that for any cardinal $\alpha$, $\alpha$-filtered colimits commute with limits indexed by cardinals lower than $\alpha$.
-In particular, if $\C$ is $\kappa$-compactly generated in the sense of \ref{compactlygenerated1} and $\D$ can be found $\kappa$-small, then $X$ can be found compact with respect to the same cardinal $\kappa$.\\